Where are the best places in the state of Florida?

 We’re not saying money is why these cities are the ‘best’ in Florida.
 What we’re implying is that money means safety and peace of mind.
 And there’s nothing wrong with that.

-Wrapping Up The Best Of The Best In Florida
+Wrapping Up The Best Places When It Comes To Living In Florida

 If you’re looking at areas in Florida with the best economic situations, where there’s lower than average crime, and a lot to do, this is an accurate list.